Flash-X/Flash-X-docs/docs/source/Grid.rst

    === ========================================================

-As in other non-Cartesian geometries, if the minimum radius is chosen to be zero (), the left-hand boundary type should be reflecting (or ).
-Of all supported non-Cartesian geometries, the cylindrical is in 2-d most similar to a 2-d coordinate system: it uses two linear coordinate axes (:math:`r` and :math:`z`) that form a rectangular grid physically as well as logically.
+As in other non-Cartesian geometries, if the minimum radius is chosen to be zero (``xmin = 0.``), the left-hand boundary type should be reflecting (or ``axisymmetric``).
+Of all supported non-Cartesian geometries, the cylindrical is in 2-d most similar to a 2-d coordinate
+system: it uses two linear coordinate axes (:math:`r` and :math:`z`) that form a rectangular grid physically as well as logically.

 As an illustrative example of the kinds of considerations necessary in curved coordinates, shows a jump in refinement along the cylindrical